grblHAL/Plugins_misc/README.md

   R - restore values from backup
   S<percent> - percentage of current feedrate.
 ```
+> [!NOTE]
-__NOTE:__ `M220RS<percentage>` can be used to override the rapids rate, if R is not specified the feed rate will be overridden.
+> `M220RS<percentage>` can be used to override the rapids rate, if R is not specified the feed rate will be overridden.
 This deviates from the Marlin specification.

 Configuration: